1955 Rose Bowl

+enacted after California's third consecutive appearance in January 1951.

 Teams

 Ohio State

 Ohio State quarterback Dave Leggett threw eleven passes, completing six, one a touchdown pass to Robert Archbald Watkins Jr. Halfback Hopalong Cassady ran for 92 yards and led the Buckeyes to 304 yards on the ground and an overall advantage of 360-206 yards in total offense.

 USC

 The only touchdown by USC was an 86-yard punt return by Aramis Dandoy.

 Game summary

 The teams played in the first rainstorm to hit Pasadena during a Rose Bowl in more than 50 years.
 The fans were under umbrellas, and it rained during the entire game, turning the field to mud.